| |

 Keeping Your Tanks Safe

-Let’s face it, moving a big, glass box is nerve-wracking no matter how great your movers are.
-The ideal mover will ask you to empty the aquarium and dry it prior to their arrival.
+Let’s face it: Moving a big, glass box is nerve-wracking, no matter how great your movers are.
+The ideal mover will ask you to empty the aquarium and dry it before their arrival.

 They will fill the tank with padded blankets and then use another to wrap around the sides.
 After this, they will build a cardboard box around the entire thing and tape it tightly together.